Bapperie History, Family Crest & Coats of Arms

 Early History of the Bapperie family

-Another 383 words (27 lines of text) covering the years 1327, 1500, 1609, 1674 and 1715 are included under the topic Early Bapperie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bapperie research.
+Another 192 words (14 lines of text) covering the years 1327, 1500, 1609, 1674 and 1715 are included under the topic Early Bapperie History in all our PDF Extended History products and printed products wherever possible.

 Bapperie Spelling Variations